Unique Properties of Flat Minima in Deep Networks: Related Work

 \paragraph{Balancedness and alignment} We showed that GD and SGD tend to converge to solutions that are balanced and aligned.
 Similar results were studied in different contexts.
 For example, it has been shown that gradient flow maintains the differences between the squared norms of the layers, both in linear networks \cite{arora2018optimization} and in nonlinear models with homogeneous activation functions \cite{du2018algorithmic}.
 Notice, however, that as opposed to our analysis, these results break for GD with a large step size, as the authors indicated in their work.
 Interestingly, while our results apply to linear models trained with a quadratic loss, similar phenomena occur in deep linear networks for binary classification trained with a monotonic loss.
 Specifically, \citet{ji2019gradient} showed that in those cases gradient flow aligns the layers in the sense that the normalized matrices asymptotically equal their rank-$1$ approximations.
 Additionally, they showed that adjacent rank-$1$ approximations have a singular vector in common, where a left singular vector of one layer asymptotically matches a right singular vector of the next.
 Nevertheless, note that networks with vector-valued outputs trained for regression, as we analyzed here, exhibit richer and more complex behaviors than models with scalar outputs trained for binary classification.

-\paragraph{Visualization of minima widths} It is fairly common to compare the widths of two minima by plotting the loss along the line connecting them \cite{keskar2016large,jastrzkebski2017three}.
+\paragraph{Visualization of minima sharpness} It is fairly common to compare the sharpness of two minima by plotting the loss along the line connecting them \cite{keskar2016large,jastrzkebski2017three}.
 Yet, we are not the first to discuss the limitations of this common practice.
 For example, \citet{li2018visualizing} argued that this may depict a misleading picture due to unnormalized weights.
 Instead, they offered to plot the loss on a randomly chosen 2D cross-section, where the perturbation is normalized with respect to the weights.
-Here, we gave a concrete example along with a proof that the interpolation visualization tends to be deceiving surprisingly often.
+Here, we gave a concrete example along with a proof that the interpolation visualization is deceiving surprisingly often.